gazebosim/docs/contributing.md

 1. **Integration tests**: tests which verify how many classes are working together go under the `tests/integration` directory.

-1. **Regression tests**: tests which fix broken features go under `tests/regression` and are prefixed by the issue number on librarie's issue tracker.
+1. **Regression tests**: tests which fix broken features go under `tests/regression` and are prefixed by the issue number on library's issue tracker.

-1. **Performance tests**: tests that are designed to check performance characterics, such as CPU or memory usage, go under `tests/performance`.
+1. **Performance tests**: tests that are designed to check performance characteristics, such as CPU or memory usage, go under `tests/performance`.

 Before creating a new integration or performance test file, check the current test files.
 If one closely matches the topic of your new code, simply add a new